statechular11/traverse_json/README.rst

     >>> ages = json_obj.traverse(path_to_age, named=False)

+That was really easy.
 A harder question is to find out the most popular programming language among programmers under 35 and above 35.
 Here is the approach we can use with `traverse_json` package.

 .. code-block:: pycon